 Dr. Jankovic, Director of the Parkinson's Disease Center and Movement Disorders Clinic at Baylor College of Medicine, received research and training funding from Allergan, F Hoffmann-La Roche, Medtronic Neuromodulation, Merz, Neurocrine Biosciences, Nuvelution, Revance, and Teva and consulting/advisory board honorariums from Abide, Lundbeck, Retrophin, Parexel, Teva, and Allergan.)

 This article includes discussion of acute drug-induced movement disorders, extrapyramidal side effects, acute akathisia, and acute dystonic reactions.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Acute drug-induced movement disorders are primarily due to neuroleptics, but other psychoactive medications may produce them as well, selective serotonin reuptake inhibitors (SSRIs) being the most common.
-Although it is generally believed that drug-induced movement disorders are much less common in the era of atypical antipsychotic drugs, there are little data to support this contention.
-Both acute and nonacute extrapyramidal disorders still do occur; therefore, neurologists and psychiatrists should be able to recognize and treat them.
+Although it is generally believed that drug-induced movement disorders are much less common in the era of atypical antipsychotic drugs, there are few data to support this contention.
+Both acute and nonacute drug-induced movement disorders still do occur; therefore, neurologists and psychiatrists should be able to recognize and treat them.
 Developments in diagnosis and prevention of drug-induced movement disorders, such as the use of dopamine transporter scan (DaTscan) and treatment with vesicular monoamine type 2 inhibitors (VMAT2) have improved outcomes for many patients with these movement disorders (Factor et al 2019).
 Akathisia may be mistaken for other conditions, including restless legs, increased psychosis, or anxiety and should be included on the differential diagnostic list for agitation.
 These problems are occasionally seen with antiemetics and, more commonly, with antipsychotics (eg, chlorpromazine) used for migraines or depression.
 Akathisia may also be seen with VMAT2 inhibitors used to treat hyperkinetic movement disorders.
 Although these drugs do not cause tardive dyskinesia, they have been associated with acute dystonic reaction.
 Acute dystonic reactions occur with some, but not all, of the newer antipsychotic medications.
 Acute akathisia is harder to characterize because of the subjective nature of the symptoms.
 Neuroleptic malignant syndrome occurs with all antipsychotics, including clozapine and the other atypicals.
 The SSRIs may cause akathisia, or, with overdose, serotonin syndrome, which can be difficult to distinguish from neuroleptic malignant syndrome.

 • Extrapyramidal side effects are seen with all first generation, and most second generation, antipsychotic drugs.